ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Chicago State University Room, Board, Fees, and More

-Room and Board Costs at Chicago State University
+House and Food Costs at Chicago State University

-Keep in mind, there could also be additional fees associated with participating in certain activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
-Many schools offer resources so that those who may struggle to participate because of cost can find ways to lower or eliminate these fees.
+There may be additional fees associated with participating in special activities, like Greek Life, or participating in sports or other extracurriculars.
+Many schools offer ways for students with demonstrated need to find ways to lower or eliminate these fees.

 Planes, Trains, and Automobiles: Transportation costs at Chicago State University

-The cost of getting around in college depends on a few key factors.
+The cost of transportation in college depends on a few key factors.
 Will you take a subway, car or an airplane to get to school?
-Will you need to pay to park on-campus?
-Is the campus walkable?
-Do you own a car, or will you need to use public transportation?
+Is on-campus parking free, or will you need to budget for parking?
+Is the campus easy to get around on foot?
+Do you own a car, or are you planning to use public transportation?
 All of these questions can make a big difference in your estimated cost of transportation.
 At Chicago State University, freshman are allowed to park on campus.

-Where are a college is located can impact transportation costs.
+Where are a college is located can impact your transportation budget.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the flip side, getting around in a city is sometimes pricey, but there may be more trains, busses or low-cost flight options to actually get to school.
-The Chicago State University campus is in a urban setting in Illinois, near Chicago.
+On the flip side, getting around in an urban area is sometimes pricey, but there may be more trains, busses and low-cost flight options to actually get to school.
+The Chicago State University campus is in a city in Illinois, near Chicago.

 Other Costs

-Now, let’s go over all of the costs we've covered, to get a better estimate of the actual cost of attending Chicago State University.
+Now, let’s go over all of the costs we've covered, to get a better idea of the actual cost of attending Chicago State University.

 What will the cost of attending Chicago State University be?
 Here is a breakdown of tuition and expenses.